PriyankarSarkar/regisnow-multi-step-form/README.md

 # Regisnow #

 This is a multi-step form.<br>
-Tech stack: HTML, CSS, JAVASCRIPT
+Tech stack: HTML, CSS, JAVASCRIPT <br>
+Tools: Git